DIY mini snow globe ornament. Learn how to make a mini snow globe ornament for your Christmas tree.

 - a low temp hot glue gun

-To start, I gave the tiny bottle brush trees a bleach bath.
+To start, I gave the tiny bottle brush trees a bath in a little water with a tiny bit of bleach.
 This step is completely optional.
 These little trees were really dark in color and I wanted to lighten them up a bit.
 I’ve seen that you can do this to change the color of the trees completely, by bleaching and then dying them, but I just wanted the same tone, just lighter.
 I really like how they turned out.
 They were also covered in lots of that flocking stuff, and I wanted it to not be so heavy, so I ran a plastic comb through the little trees while they were in the water.
 Then I rinsed and dried them really well.

 Once rinsed and dried, I checked to see if they would fit inside of these bulb ornaments, and they fit perfectly (yippee).
 I then gave a little dab of hot glue to the bottom wood piece of each tiny tree and then used a wooden skewer to press it down in the bottom center.
 Next use a funnel to add the course white glitter to each one.